-Inviting worshipers to make a commitment to Jesus will be a part of the sermon.
-At the close of the lesson, the speaker will “extend an invitation”.
-He will encourage those who wish to “respond” to come to the front of the auditorium while the congregation sings.
+Inviting worshipers to make a commitment to Jesus will sometimes be part of the sermon.
+At the close of the lesson, the speaker will usually “extend an invitation”.
+He will encourage those who wish to “respond” to go to him or one of the elders while the congregation sings.

 Don’t feel ill-at-ease during this invitation.
 You will not be singled out in any way.

 There may be several who respond, or none.
 Some may respond for baptism.
 Some to confess sins.
 Some to ask for prayers for a specific need or to give thanks.

 If anyone responds for baptism, you will witness baptism during the service.
 The baptism will be by immersion for the forgiveness of sins.

 How many times will you be asked for money?
 None.
-However, containers will be passed to collect the weekly financial offering.
-As our guest, you are welcome to make a donation if you’d like, but feel perfectly comfortable in just passing the collection plate on down the row.
+We have containers in the back room to collect the weekly financial offering.
+As our guest, you are welcome to make a donation if you’d like, but please do not feel obligated to do so.